Spawn (1997 film): Plot

 Following the attack by Spawn, Violator convinces Wynn to have a device attached to his heart that will release Heat 16 worldwide if his vital signs flatline as a deterrent against assassination attempts; Malebolgia intends for Simmons to murder Wynn and initiate the apocalypse.
-Spawn confronts Violator, who turns into his demonic form and beats him down.
+Spawn confronts Violator, who enters his demonic form and beats him down.
 Cogliostro then rescues and teaches him how to use his powers with Zack.
 Spawn then learns that Violator and Wynn are after his family.

 Terry sends an email incriminating Wynn to a fellow newsman.
 Just as the email is sent, Wanda, Cyan and Wynn enter the room.
 Wynn destroys Terry's computer and takes the family hostage.
 Spawn, Cogliostro and Zack arrive and nearly murder Wynn, but Spawn extracts the device from Wynn's body instead and destroys it.
 With his plan foiled, Violator sends Spawn and Cogliostro to Hell, where they both battle the demon before subduing him.
 Spawn is then confronted by Malebolgia as the latter renounces his intended purpose before escaping with Cogliostro just before they are overwhelmed by the villain's forces.
 Violator, having recovered, follows them, whereupon one last confrontation that culminates with Spawn decapitating the demon ensues.
 Violator's head taunts the group and threatens his return before retreating back to Hell.
 Wynn is arrested and Spawn, realizing there is no place for him in Wanda's world anymore, dedicates himself to justice rather than vengeance and returns to the streets with his allies.